SCPru/RuFoundation/README.md

 To update current app that is running, do:

-- `docker-compose up -d --no-deps --build web`
+- `docker compose up -d --no-deps --build web`

-Note: in more recent versions, you may want to use `docker compose` instead of `docker-compose`.